OlisaNsonwu/diyar/cran-comments.md

 ## Resubmission
 This is a resubmission.
+Summary of changes below:
+*Corrected some bugs
+*Uupdated documentation and vignette
+*Updated package to v.0.02
+*Checked downstream dependencies - All passed

+## Resubmission
+This is a resubmission.
 In this version I have:
 * Addressed these CRAN comment
     + Thanks, please add a few more details about the methods used in this package in your Description text.